How to build a million dollar portfolio

 Now, when I was 25, I wasn’t yet saving $500 per month (I recall I was saving at least $100 per month though) so let’s look at another, potentially more realistic example for younger works and savers.

-- Save modestly and aggressively later on
+Option #2 – save modestly and save more aggressively later on

 We’ll call Saver No. 2 in my post today Late Lorraine.